bskinn/h5cube-spec/doc/source/index.rst

 `Google Spreadsheet <https://docs.google.com/spreadsheets/d/1AajEYpacgq48X72_HuarVLVA517ZY4htaEWf1tLY5Cc/edit#gid=0>`__
 |extlink|.

-[Facilitate interoperable read/write of CUBE data to this binary format.]

-[Particular potential advantage is enabling read of individual points or data subsets by software aware of the specification, streamlining use of the data if the full dataset is not needed]
+Definition of an explicit specification for the ``.h5cube`` format is anticipated to facilitate direct, cross-platform binary read and write of CUBE data.
+Particular advantages should be observed by applications aware of the HDF5 format and of this specification when reading data, gained from rapid retrieval of individual data points or subsets directly from ``.h5cube`` files without the need to load the full dataset.
+Even in instances where the full dataset must be loaded into memory, the disk usage will still be minimal in most cases, since it should be unnecessary to recreate an intermediate uncompressed CUBE file.

-[Mention CUBE file format is laid out here, and that the various version(s) of the specification refer back to that format as laid out here using the particular syntax defined there.]
+The Gaussian CUBE file format is also delineated here, using a "field"-style syntax for convenient cross-reference from the various version(s) of the ``.h5cube`` specification.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and